 Good morning, ladies and gentlemen.
-Welcome to the George W. Norris Legislative Chamber for the twenty-seventh day of the One Hundred Fifth Legislature, First Session.
-Our chaplain for today is Senator Bostelman.
-Would you please rise.
+Welcome to the George W. Norris Legislative Chamber for the thirty-eighth day of the One Hundred Fifth Legislature, First Session.
+Our chaplain today is Senator Wishart.
+Please rise.

-Thank you, Senator Bostelman.
-I call to order the twenty-seventh day of the One Hundred Fifth Legislature, First Session.
-Senators, please record your presence.
+Thank you, Senator Wishart.
+I call to order the thirty-eighth day of One Hundred Fifth Legislature, First Session.
+Senators please record your presence.
 Roll call.
+Happy birthday, Nebraska.
+(Doctor of the day introduced.)
+Have all checked in that wish to?
 Mr. Clerk, please record.

 I have a quorum present, Mr. President.